device-automation-bus/dab-adapter-cpp/readme.md

 ## Implementation

 ### DAB::dabClient
-The dabClient class implments all the basic functionality needed to implement the DAB interface.
-You must inherit it using the CRTP patttern.
+The dabClient class implements all the basic functionality needed to implement the DAB interface.
+You must inherit it using the CRTP pattern.
 This is used to allow the class to detect overrides of functionality and to auto-populate the opList DAB method.
 A minimal class inheriting from DAB::dabClient with no methods being implemented (other than those implemented by DAB::dabClient would be

 ```c++